-Ten key benefits emerged from the data.
-Each benefit represents a distinct utility of the screencasts that fulfilled a particular learning need.
-As students had varying Maths learning needs, the precise manner in which they used and benefited from the screencasts also varied according to their needs.
+Students'comments provided an overwhelming amount of anecdotal evidence in support of how the screencasts had benefited them.
+As they had varying Maths learning needs, the precise manner in which they used and benefited from the screencasts also varied according to their needs.
+From their extensive written comments, we uncovered ten thematic benefits.